isabella232/txtr_app/README.md

 #### Dev notes

-trim it so it does not save spaces
+will be good to remember the text it already parsed so it doesn't do it again.
+This will make sense with the Enable/Disable button

 The default JSON used in the manifest is shown below:
 `{